puhitaku/r3build/README.md

 Say you're building a great asynchronous system with [Celery](https://github.com/celery/celery/).
-While the most popular way to reload Celery is to use [watchdog](https://github.com/gorakhargosh/watchdog), r3build has advantages to it; you no longer have to write complicated one-liners and you can manage all auto-reload tasks in one place.
+While the most popular way to reload Celery is to use [watchdog](https://github.com/gorakhargosh/watchdog), r3build has advantages to it;

+ - No longer have to write one-liners and double-hyphens
+ - Manage all auto-reload tasks in one place

 1. Write `r3build.toml` in your project directory.